 For information about setting up your Facebook channel, see Setting up your Facebook channel.

-The Zendesk Talk channel integrates live telephone support into your Zendesk.
+The Zendesk Talk channel integrates live telephone support into your Zendesk account.
 You select a telephone number for incoming calls and set the call queuing options and recorded greetings.
 You can also customize call greetings.

 Agents make themselves available to receive calls and their conversations with customers are recorded and added to tickets.
 When agents are unavailable, customers leave voicemail messages that automatically become tickets containing the voicemail recording and a transcription.
 Agents can answer calls through the web browser or they can forward calls to another number.